The Ivory Page

 Sales to any country outside Great Britain, and between any other countries (the EC is regarded as a common area) do of course require CITES Export/Import certificates for pianos with ivory keys.

 There is a fee - currently £37 in the UK.
+Application is now on-line:

 Full guidance notes from APHA may be seen by clicking HERE